PatrickKyei/exception/_posts/2021-12-29-avoid-these-time-mistakes.md

 - If you cannot make it on time to your appointment, send a message to the other person and let them know you will run late.

-- Sometimes it is better to postpone the appointment than to make it there late.
-Been there late can affect the quality of the meeting as you rush to conclusions.
+- Sometimes it is better to postpone an appointment than to make it to the appointment late.
+Been there late can affect the quality of the meeting as you may rush to conclusions and it can affect the quality of the meeting.

+**Leave your thoughts about how we could manage our time effectively in the comment section below.
+Let's Get Interactive**